-The Migrant and Seasonal Agricultural Worker Protection Act of 1983 is the principal federal employment law for farm workers.
-The law contains some important protections such as employers must disclose terms of employment at the time of recruitment, farm labor contractors “FLCs” must be licensed by the U.S., provided housing must meet local and federal housing standards and transport vehicles must meet basic federal safety standards and be insured.
+The Migrant and Seasonal Agricultural Worker Protection Act of 1983 remains the principal federal employment law for farm workers.
+Its protections require employers to disclose terms of employment at the time of recruitment, requires farm labor contractors “FLCs” to be licensed, requires provided housing to meet local and federal housing standards, and requires all transport vehicles to meet basic federal safety standards and be insured.

 What is a union?

-A union is an organization of workers that collectively bargains for wages and working conditions with a given employer.
+A union is a unified organization of workers that collectively bargains for improved wages and working conditions with their employers.
 A union contract allows workers to report problems on the job without fear of getting fired.
+Some unions include workers from many employers in one industry, such as trucking or farming.
+Other unions only include workers from one employer, such as Amazon or Starbucks.

 Collective bargaining through unions neutralizes the power imbalance between workers and growers, thus empowering workers to stand up and speak out about the injustices affecting them.
 Union contracts can mean: